Updated: Jul 24

 You freeze in a panic.
 Your heart palpitates faster than a speeding bullet.
 You start sweating profusely.
 You want to cry (but maybe that's just me).

-For as long as I could remember I was never fond of being in front of the camera.
+For as long as I could remember I was never fond of being in front of the camera (or people).
 Smiling for a picture is pure awkwardness for me.

 It’s even 10x more awkward when its video.